Dinopony/randstalker/README.md

 ### New item features

 - You start with a Record Book in your inventory allowing you to save anywhere and pontentially save time by strategically save-scumming (this can be disabled as an option)
-- Spell Book teleports you to your spawn point when used
+- Spell Book warps you back to your spawn point when used
 - Statue of Jypta is reintroduced as a real item giving gold passively as you walk.
 Free riches!
 - Armors work by default as "armor upgrades", meaning you will always get them one tier after another (this can be disabled as an option)